-- The ELC Review Official (RO) shall be designated by the governing body responsible for the Tournament - · Attend all mandatory official's meetings and requested training - RO team leader (Lead RO) should be appointed at the beginning of the event. - · RO's will work on a rotation basis, the schedule will be made by the Lead RO. - In the case of a temporary RO in the booth the designated RO is responsible to make sure that the temporary RO is aware of all the local set up and booth procedures specific to that event. - Prior to the start of the ELC system on any court, during the Chair Umpire (CU) meeting, be responsible to inform the CU's about: - o On site booth set up - o Location - o Conditions - o Type of communication with ELC Staff and TV. - Organize ahead of time walkie-talkies with a dedicated channel for each court that is in use for each day.
-This can be done through the tournament supervisor or referee and the channels must be clear and not used by anyone else. - If there are any issues during the match, the CU should speak directly with the RO who was in the booth at the time and that RO should inform the Lead RO about the situation - Any general ELC issues, or personal) matters should be discussed with Lead RO. - RO to record any issues with the system, scoreboards, radios etc. and provide all the information to the final event wrap up. - Any issues that arise should be communicated immediately to the Supervisor by the RO Team Leader. - On the final day of the tournament, the Lead RO should send a report to the Supervisor detailing any major issues and areas for improvement. - Be ready in the ELC Booth 20 minutes prior to the start of the 1st match - · Wear appropriate uniform as per tournament regulations. - The RO should not leave their position until they have been replaced by the next RO.
+- The ELC Review Official (RO) shall be designated by the governing body responsible for the Tournament. - · Attend all mandatory official's meetings and requested training. - · Event Lead RO should be assigned before the event - RO's will work on a rotation basis, the schedule will be made by the Lead RO. - In the case of a temporary RO in the booth the designated RO is responsible to make sure that the temporary RO is aware of all the local set up and booth procedures specific to that event. - Prior to the start of the ELC system on any court, during the Chair Umpire (CU) meeting, Lead RO will be responsible to inform the CU's about: - o On site booth set up - o Location - o Conditions - o Type of communication with ELC Staff and TV. - Organize ahead of time walkie-talkies with a dedicated channel for each court that is in use for each day.
+This can be done through the tournament supervisor or referee and the channels must be clear and not used by anyone else. - If there are any issues during the match, the CU should speak directly with the RO who was in the booth at the time and that RO should inform the Lead RO about the situation - Any general ELC issues, or personal matters should be discussed with Lead RO. - RO to record any issues with the system, scoreboards, radios etc. in online form and to provide all additional information to the final event wrap up. - Be ready in the ELC Booth 20 minutes prior to the start of the 1st match - · Wear appropriate uniform as per tournament regulations. - The RO should not leave their position until they have been replaced by the next RO.
 All necessary information and situations should be reported in full to the replacing RO.
-This change should only occur during a changeover or at a set break. - Any issues should be reported immediately after the shift or between matches using the designated online form. - RO assigned on first match of the day is responsible to bring all the needed equipment (walkie talkie, report paperwork if needed etc.), and the one assigned to the last match is responsible to return and charge walkie talkie and any other equipment. - The RO is prohibited from using the internet while matches are in progress. - No electronic devices shall be used by the RO in the booth unless approved by the tournament during matches in progress.
-This includes personal smartphones, smartwatches and personal tablets/laptops.
-The RO is prohibited from emailing, messaging or texting in any form while they are on duty in the booth and the match is in progress. - Officials are prohibited from talking to media unless the interview has been approved by the Supervisor. - The RO has to abide by all the Rules and procedure of the Body Government and follow the code of Conduct, the TUI rules and procedure for officials - Any violation of this policy could be considered a breach of the code of conduct for Officials.
+This change should only occur during a changeover or at a set break. - Any issues should be reported immediately after the shift or between matches using the designated online form. - RO assigned on first match of the day is responsible to bring all the needed equipment (walkie talkie, report paperwork if needed etc.), and the one assigned to the last match is responsible to return and charge walkie talkie and any other equipment - · The RO is prohibited from using the internet while matches are in progress. - No electronic devices shall be used by the RO in the booth during any matches in progress unless approved by the tournament.
+This includes personal smart phones, smart watches and personal tablets/laptops.
+The RO is prohibited from emailing, messaging or texting in any form while they are on duty in the booth. - Officials are prohibited from talking to media unless the interview has been approved by the Supervisor. - The RO must abide to all the Rules and procedures of the Body Government and follow the code of Conduct, the ITIA rules and procedures for officials. - Any violation of this policy could be considered a breach of the code of conduct for Officials.